 Discusses the nature and control of crime and delinquency.
 Examines criminal behaviors, legal aspects of crime control and treatment processes.
-Socio-psychological study of crime from the criminal point
+Socio-psychological study of crime from the criminal point of view.
+May be offered online.

-CJA-110 Introduction to Law Enforcement 3 credits, Fall 2 class hours (wook
+CJA-110 Introduction to Law Enforcement